IbzanHyena/blog.ibzan.co.uk/articles/2023-05-29-neural-network-in-j.md

 Don&rsquo;t worry too much about the J.
 Mean on top, standard deviation below.

+!!!
+Open this if you _are_ worried about the J Calculating the mean is a common adage in J &mdash; &ldquo;sum over count,&rdquo; or just `+/ % #`, as above.
+The standard deviation is then found by subtracting the mean from the initial values and calculating the square root of the mean of the squared values.
+Square and square root are inverses &mdash; so we can use [`&amp;.:`&nbsp;under][nuvoc-under] to perform those operations.
+The verb we execute under squaring is the mean, and it&rsquo;s exactly the same as before.
+There is also an appearance from [`"`&nbsp;rank][nuvoc-rank] here, because we are calculating the mean for all of the columns at once.
+It is necessary to use rank so that the shapes of the arrays being subtracted work.
+More specifically, `$ X` is `150 4`, and `$ means` is `4`.
+Without using rank, J would try to broadcast over the first axis &mdash; obviously that doesn&rsquo;t work here, as 150 is not equal to 4.

 In a neural network, uneven data like this is not desirable, because it means that variations in one input value can have much larger impacts than variations in others.
 To solve this, data is usually normalised.
 There are three typical normalisation strategies: min-max, median, and z-score.